mangoez/AWS-Certified-Cloud-Practitioner-Certification-My-Notes/README.md

 ## VPC
+A virtual network dedicated to your AWS account.
+It is logically isolated from other virtual networks in the AWS Cloud.
+You can specify an IP address range for the VPC, add subnets, add gateways, and associate security groups.
 - **Internet Gateway (IGW)**:
     - Connects a VPC to the internet.
     - Allows instances in the VPC to directly communicate with the internet.